 - Zoloft (sertraline)

 - Remeron (mirtazapine)

 What to Know Before You Take Antidepressants

-If you’re thinking of trying an antidepressant, there are a few things to keep in mind.
-You’ll likely experience relief from depression medication, but it will usually take a few weeks before you notice any positive effects.
+- You’ll likely experience relief from depression medication, but it usually takes a few weeks before you notice any positive effects.

-Keep in mind that some depression medications have withdrawal symptoms.
-If you plan to stop an antidepressant, or if you’re experiencing symptoms of antidepressant withdrawal, talk to a doctor.
+- Some depression medications have withdrawal symptoms.
+If you plan to stop an antidepressant or if you’re experiencing symptoms of antidepressant withdrawal, talk to a doctor.